-In the 52 seasons 60 Minutes has been on the air, we have told many stories of race and racial injustice in America.
-As our broadcastcovering the important issues stemming from the killing of George Floyd, we also want to take a moment to reflect.
+In the 53 seasons 60 Minutes has been on the air, we have told many stories of race and racial injustice in America.
+As our broadcast continues to move forward covering the important issues regarding race, and racial injustice, we also want to take a moment to reflect.

 1968: MLK's Family at Christmas

 Eight months after the assassination of Dr. Martin Luther King Jr., Mike Wallace interviewed the family of the murdered civil rights icon.